licarijd/web-development/13. Performance Part 3/readme.txt

 - don't use needless joins, and only request what is necessary

-- use indexes (sort data - this can make lookup faster using Binary Search, for example)
+- use indexes (sort data - this can make lookup faster using Binary Search, for example).
+Primary  keys are indexed by default, since it's assumed that entries will be queried by the primary key.
+But, if we know we will be querying by other fields, like "date", it might make sense to index those fields.

 Creating Indexes